FCG-labs/atflee_react-native-charts-wrapper/README.md

 `HorizontalBarChart` and `CombinedChart` expose the same prop.

-### Display xAxis labels only at the edges
+### Display fixed edge labels

-Sometimes you may want the x-axis to show labels only at the start and end of the visible range.
-Set `edgeLabelEnabled` to `true` to let the native layer automatically render labels only for the left and right edge.
-Internally a formatter looks up the current viewport boundaries and hides the other labels.
-The edge labels always show the values at the exact start and end of the visible range so they update as you pan or zoom.
+Enable `edgeLabelEnabled` to hide the regular x-axis labels and instead draw two fixed labels anchored to the left and right edges of the chart.
+The labels show the formatted values at the current visible range boundaries and update automatically as you pan or zoom.
+Padding is added on the sides and above the axis line so the text does not touch the chart edges.
+The chart automatically adds bottom padding equal to half the label height so the overlay never obstructs the data, and the helper keeps the values visible while scrolling or zooming.

 ```jsx
 <LineChart